You can talk with chatbots in many ways. The most common (and trendy) are NLP and button replies.

-With NLP processing the chatbot engine tries to process the text typed by the user, extracting and processing the words inside the same text to decode the supposed “user intent”.
+With NLP (Natural Language Processing) the chatbot engine tries to process the text typed by the user, extracting and processing the words inside the same text to decode the supposed “user intent”.
 The intent, in the case of Tiledesk native bot, is the answer for what the user was searching for.
 NLP is a powerful technology, because provides the user with the freedom to write as he was chatting with a real human (while there is a machine on the other end).
 But sometimes this freedom is not the best solution.

 To better understand when and how buttons are a better solution than using NLP, we can start with a practical example.

-For this example we can start from our Charlie chatbot in the first tutorial.
+Let’s start from our Charlie chatbot in the first tutorial.
 Just consider, but we’ll return on this later, that the way described in this article to render buttons works on all Tiledesk chatbots, e.g. Native chatbots, External and Dialogflow chatbots.